Frequently asked questions about the Dependent Eligibility Verification.

 - Your Birth Certificate listing your parent as the natural parent.

-- Your Birth Certificate listing the natural parent and the marriage license of the natural parent listing the stepparent.
+- Your Birth Certificate listing the natural parent and the marriage certificate of the natural parent listing the stepparent.

 All required documents must contain the date (including year), your name and your dependent’s name.
 Personal information such as Social Security Numbers, account numbers and financial information may be marked out for confidential purposes.